ubuntu-mate/mate-dock-applet/README.md

 ### Ubuntu MATE 16.04

 The applet is included by default in Ubuntu MATE 16.04.
-It can be used by selecting the 'Mutiny' desktop layout in the MATE Tweak application, or by simply adding it to any pane'.
+It can be used by selecting the 'Mutiny' desktop layout in the MATE Tweak application, or by simply adding it to any panel.

 Note: when upgrading from Ubuntu Mate 15.10 to 16.04 any previously installed version of the applet will be replaced with the one from the distribution's respositories.

 ### Ubuntu MATE 15.10

-Users of Ubuntu MATE 15.10 and earlier, or of Linux Mint can install the applet from the PPA kindly provided by [webupd8](http://www.webupd8.org/2015/05/dock-applet-icon-only-window-list-for.html)
+Users of Ubuntu MATE 15.10 and earlier, or of Linux Mint, can install the applet from the PPA kindly provided by [webupd8](http://www.webupd8.org/2015/05/dock-applet-icon-only-window-list-for.html)

 ### Arch Linux